Messi wins World Cup, Argentina beats France on penalties - WHIZ News

 Playing in the spirit of Maradona, Messi coupled his dazzling skills with rarely seen aggression and led Argentina to the title by becoming the first man in a single edition of the World Cup to score in the group stage and then in every round of the knockout stage.

-The torch will one day pass to Mbappé, whose flurry of goals lit up a dramatic final and saw him emulate Geoff Hurst’s hat trick for England in 1966, but not just yet.
+The torch will one day pass to Mbappé, but not just yet.

 “Let’s go, Argentina!”
 Messi roared into a microphone on the field in the post-match celebrations after playing in a record 26th World Cup match.

-He got his hands on it for good about 10 minutes later, after a ceremonial robe was draped over his shoulders by Qatar’s emir, Sheikh Tamim bin Hamad Al Thani.
-And, oh, did he enjoy it, celebrating with the teammates who put Argentina atop the soccer world for the first time since the 1986 World Cup in Mexico.
+He got his hands on it for good about 10 minutes later, after a ceremonial robe — a bisht — was draped over his shoulders by Qatar’s emir, Sheikh Tamim bin Hamad Al Thani.
+And, oh, did he enjoy the moment, celebrating with his family and the teammates who put Argentina atop the soccer world for the first time since the 1986 World Cup in Mexico.
 The country’s other title came in 1978 on home soil.

 Messi was in scintillating form from the start of the final, putting Argentina ahead from the penalty spot after Angel Di Maria was tripped and later playing a part in a flowing team move that resulted in Di Maria making it 2-0 after 36 minutes.